 Archival Sources:

-Yorkshire and North East Film Archive collections, including local news material from our archive, ITV Archive and BBC Motion Gallery
+Yorkshire and North East Film Archive collections / ITV Archive / BBC Motion Gallery

 Production Company: